-The radius of the arc is further determined by the tilt of the navigation sub, as seen in the Figure: 2.
-The following basic relationship is produced by mathematical derivation.
+The radius of the arc is further determined by the tilt of the navigation sub, as seen in Figure: 2.
+The following essential relationship is produced by mathematical derivation.

-The system can also be used to drill straight ahead by simple string rotation.
-The rotary table is typically turned at 50-80 RPM while the motor continues to run.
-When drilling in this way the system is said to be drilling in the rotating mode.
+The system can also drill straight ahead by simple string rotation.
+The rotary table is typically turned at 50-80 RPM while the motor runs.
+When drilling this way, the system is drilling in the rotating mode.

 Following The Directional Plan

-Through careful well planning and bottom hole assembly design, oriented sections are minimized and the assembly is rotated as much as possible.
-This maximizes penetration rates while keeping the well on course.
+Through careful well planning and bottom-hole assembly design, oriented sections are minimized, and the assembly is rotated as much as possible.
+This maximizes penetration rates while keeping well on course.
 Survey readings from an MWD tool enable efficient monitoring of directional data so the driller can maintain the well path close to the desired path.
-Slight deviations can be detected and corrected with minor oriented drilling intervals before they become major problems.
+Slight deviations can be detected and corrected with minor oriented drilling intervals before they become significant problems.